Nizhny Novgorod Cableway

-Nizhny Novgorod Aerial Cableway (Нижегородская канатная дорога) is a 3660-meter-long gondola lift cable car connecting the city of Nizhny Novgorod in Russia with the town of Bor.
+Nizhny Novgorod Aerial Cableway (Нижегородская канатная дорога) is a 3,660-meter-long gondola lift cable car.
+It connects the city of Nizhny Novgorod in Russia with the town of Bor.

 Built by Poma and inaugurated in February 2012, it crosses the Volga River in a 900-meter-long span on two 82-meter-high masts, and six further masts on its full length.
 A one-way trip takes 13 minutes.

 History of the construction

 On 21 December 2007, poma (France) presented a cable car project in Nizhny Novgorod.

 In 2009, JSC "Energomash" and Project team "StroyArchitecture" (Moscow) completed the development of a set of drawings, the company had to produce 10 supports with a height of 40 to 80 m and a total weight of steel structures – 560 tons.

 4 November 2009 in Nizhniy Novgorod road transport was sent two oversized item, the two highest of the 82-foot supports.
 The Weight of each of them was 6 tons.
 By this time the total weight of the shipped metalwork made 530 metric tons.

 On 22 December 2009, permission was obtained for the construction of a cable car in the city district of Bor, and on 12 January 2010 – in Nizhny Novgorod.
 Construction and installation work began on 20 January 2010.
 By February 2010, steel structures had been delivered to the urban district of Bor, and the equipment was paid for 30% and was being prepared for shipment from France.

 The opening of the cable car was planned for September 2010, however, in May 2010, during the construction phase, the project documentation was sent for revision, after which the state examination was again required.

 According to the Director of JSC "Nizhny Novgorod cable cars" Paul Fomichev, by December 2010, all the work on the installation of supports were completed. the opening Dates were shifted to the second quarter of 2011.
 However, in February 2011, work was still underway to install the T7 support located on the island.

 In September 2011, work began on the installation of the technological rope using the Ka-32T helicopter.
 The work was carried out with overlaps of individual sections of the Volga (between the corresponding supports) for three hours for several days.

 In total, 78 road trains were required for the delivery of metal structures for the supports, 47 trucks for the delivery of equipment.
 Sea ferry and railway transport were also used for the delivery of the rope.

 The first passengers in the test trip were 16 officials headed by Governor Valery Shantsev.
 Initially, it was planned to carry out tests with sandbags, but they did not have time.